Zoardedz/stemnotes/Chemistry/LO3.md

 # Some restrictions relating to the quantum numbers

 **Pauli's exclusion principle:** which states that no two electrons can have the same four quantum numbers $n, l, ml, ms$.

 **Hund's rule:** Orbitals may have identical energy levels when they're of the same principal shell.
 These orbitals are called degenerate, or "equal energy".
-Electrons fill orbitals one at a time, one up and one down.
+Electrons fill orbitals one at a time, one up and one down and it seeks to fill all the orbitals with similar energy.

+**Aufbau Principle**: The lower energy orbitals are filled before the higher energy orbitals.

 **Heisenberg's uncertainty principle:** We cannot precisely measure the momentum and position of an electron at the same time.
 As the momentum is more and more certain, the position becomes less certain and vice versa.
 This is why $n$ belongs to $Z$.
 If there were partial waves, they wouldn't work well with complete waves as they'd cancel eachother out.

 > [!abstract]